sunfounder/pico-2w-kit/docs/source/cproject/ar_transistor.rst

 |wiring_s8050|

 ..
-1. Connect 3V3 and GND of Pico 2W to the power bus of the breadboard.
+1. Connect 3V3 and GND of Pico 2 W to the power bus of the breadboard.
 .. #.
 Connect the anode lead of the LED to the positive power bus via a 220Ω resistor.
 .. #.
 Connect the cathode lead of the LED to the **collector** lead of the transistor.
 .. #.
 Connect the base lead of the transistor to the GP15 pin through a 1kΩ resistor.